pduebel/CarbonMeter/README.md

 * Raspberry Pi with BLE and WiFi connectivity (this project used a Zero W)
 * Puck.js Espruino microcontroller
 * Light dependent resistor (this project used GL5537)
+* Soldering equipment (optional - I managed to attach the LDR without soldering)
+* Blutack or double-sided tape
+* Drill or something similar to make a hole in the case of the Puck.js

 ### Raspberry Pi